Hidden metallic iron in amorphous silicate dust? Insights from condensation experiments and mid-infrared spectroscopy

 \subsection{TEM observation}

-Figure \ref{fig:TEM} presents bright field (BF) TEM images and STEM-EDS maps of the products.
+Figure \ref{fig:TEM} presents bright field TEM images and STEM-EDS maps of the products.
 The condensates were spherical amorphous silicate grains with a size of approximately 10 to $200 \mathrm{\, nm}$ in diameter.
 In CI-1, kamacite particles ($\sim 10-100 \mathrm{\, nm}$ in diameter) were also observed.
 These metallic particles were supposed to be embedded inside amorphous silicate grains, as confirmed with 3D STEM-EDS tomography in the previous studies \citep{Matsuno2021, Kim2021}.
-The diameter ratio of a kamacite particle and whole silicate grain, $r_{\rm{c}}/r$, varied from 0 to 0.87 (Figure \ref{fig:rc}), and the average value was approximately 0.50.
+The diameter ratio of a kamacite particle and whole silicate grain, $r_{\rm{c}}/r$, varied from 0 to 0.87 (Fig. \ref{fig:rc}), and the average value was approximately 0.50.
 Note that not all particles had a metallic core and core size ratios $r_{\rm{c}}/r$ were only examined for particles larger than $\sim 50 \mathrm{\, nm}$ in diameter.

 The chemical compositions of amorphous grains and kamacite particles were measured with STEM-EDS.
 The STEM beam conditions were optimized to avoid beam damage on the amorphous silicate grains.
 Only maps showing no significant temporal change of textures and elemental compositions were used to derive the chemical compositions.
 In CI-2, the Na count was below the qualification limit.
 The representative chemical compositions of amorphous silicate particles were determined from the data with the highest counts.
-The average Mg/Si ratio of amorphous silicate and Fe/(Fe+Ni) ratio in kamacite are shown in Table \ref{table:STEM}.
-The Mg/Si ratios among grains were homogeneous in both runs.
-The relative depletion of Mg content accounts for the residue of periclase (MgO) in starting materials as seen in XRD patterns (Figure \ref{fig:XRD}).
-In CI-1, not all Fe in the starting material condensed as kamacite but a small fraction of Fe was incorporated into the amorphous silicate structure as Fe$^{2+}$, modifying the SiO$_4$ networks of amorphous silicate with Fe/(Fe+Mg) $\sim$ 0.08.
+The average Mg/Si ratio of amorphous silicate and the Fe/(Fe+Ni) ratio in kamacite are shown in Table \ref{table:STEM}.
+The Mg/Si ratios were homogeneous among the grains and consistent between the two runs.
+The relative depletion of Mg content accounts for the residue of periclase (MgO) in starting materials as seen in XRD patterns (Fig. \ref{fig:XRD}).
+In CI-1, not all Fe in the starting material condensed as kamacite, but a small fraction of Fe was incorporated into the amorphous silicate structure as Fe$^{2+}$, modifying the SiO$_4$ networks of amorphous silicate with Fe/(Fe+Mg) $\sim$ 0.08.